angular/angular/aio/content/guide/service-worker-communications.md

 You can avoid that by waiting for the app to stabilize first, before starting to poll for updates (as shown in the example above).

+Note that this is true for any kind of polling done by your application!
+The `isStable` observable will never emit `true` if, for example, a `setInterval` is running when your application starts.
+You will have to first wait for the application to be stable, then start the polling for updates and your other polling tasks.
+Check the `isStable` documentation for more information.

 </div>

 ### Forcing update activation